<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=345344538922740&amp;ev=PageView&amp;noscript=1">

 How is "86" put to use?

-The term "86" is used in various parts of a restaurant.
+The term “86” is used in various parts of a restaurant.
 In the back of the house (BOH), it’s a common phrase among line cooks, chefs, and other staff to communicate quickly about meals and ingredients.
-Whether it’s an ingredient running low or a dish that’s no longer available, BOH staff use "86" to keep everyone in the loop.
+Whether it’s an ingredient running low or a dish that’s no longer available, BOH staff use “86” to keep everyone in the loop.
+When an item gets 86'd during service, the impact usually shows up fast, leading to customer frustration.

 Food runners, who move between the back and front of the house (FOH), often relay this information to the servers and hosts.
-FOH workers may use "86" when talking among themselves, but they typically avoid using it with customers.
-Instead, servers and hosts might say, "The gnocchi has been really popular tonight and is sold out," rather than, "The gnocchi has been 86'd."
+FOH workers may use “86” when talking among themselves, but they typically avoid using it with customers.
+Instead, servers and hosts might say, “The gnocchi has been really popular tonight and is sold out,” rather than, “The gnocchi has been 86’d.”
+In bars and security contexts, to '86 a guest' can mean to refuse service or to throw someone out.

 Origins of the term 86

 Though its exact origin is unclear, “86” has ties to the 1930s soda bars and Prohibition-era New York.
 The term is documented in late twentieth-century American slang dictionaries.
-One theory is that it came from Chumley’s, a speakeasy in Greenwich Village where patrons were instructed to exit via 86 Bedford Street to avoid police raids.
+There are many possible origins for the term '86', and it is familiar to those in the restaurant and bar industry.

 Restaurant management